 Compilations of data, such as RAND State Statistics, PolicyMap, and traditional statistical abstracts usually group aggregate data according to predefined themes that may reflect the goals and practices of the compilers rather than your own.

-If you want to start by searching:
+If you want to start by searching for variables:

 If you prefer to start by browsing by topic or place: